Exawind/nalu-wind/docs/source/theory/windEnergy.rst

   of turbulent ABL inflow profiles that are used as inlet conditions in subsequent wind farm simulations.
-The primary purpose of these simulations are to trigger turbulence generation and obtain velocity and temperature profiles that have *converged* to a stastitic equilibrium.
+The primary purpose of these simulations are to trigger turbulence generation and obtain velocity and temperature profiles that have *converged* to a statistic equilibrium.

 **Wind farm simulation with turbines as actuator sources**